hbkworld/streaming-spec/complex_types.md

 ## Rules

-A value might follow a specific rule.
+A member might follow a specific rule.
 We do not need to transfer each value, just some start information and the rule to calculate any other value that follows.
 Using rules can greatly reduce the amount of data to be transferred, stored and processed.

 There are cases, where we get an array of values with fixed length (i.e. the frequency of a spectrum).